WRB (Wide Range Bar) Trading Strategy in Detail

 - What is the WRB Trading Strategy?

-Note: Don’t confuse with wide range bar, or trend bar, both are the same.
-In the following paragraph and image, I used both the wide range bar and trend bar
+Note: Don’t confuse this with a Wide Range Bar or Trend Bar.
+Both are the same.
+In the following paragraph and image, I used both the Wide Range Bar and Trend Bar.

 What is the WRB (Wide Range Bar) Trading Strategy?